AleksandrPuhov/posts-edit/README.md

-# Posts Edit
+# Posts List

 ## Installation

-Clone this repo to your local machine using https://github.com/AleksandrPuhov/posts-edit.git
+Clone this repo to your local machine using https://github.com/AleksandrPuhov/posts-list.git

 Use the npm package manager.